Ivsoffy/WIKI_parser/README.md

 -----

-You need to write a script called `cache_wiki.py`, which main purpose will be to download pages from Wikipedia, but the data we're interested in is links in text and "See also" sections leading to other pages inside Wikipedia itself.
+You need to write a script called `cache_wiki.py`, which main purpose will be to download pages from Wikipedia, but the data we're interested in is links in text and 'See also' sections leading to other pages inside Wikipedia itself.
 This means, you don't need to download the content, but only save a graph representation as a JSON file `wiki.json`, so that vertices store pages and directed edges are links.